haxi0/Kittens/README.md

 Random cat images using Cataas API.
 Made this while practicing SwiftUI.
 Click on the cat image to refresh and get a new one, click on the top left to save the current image to your photos gallery.

 # Installing
-You may install the .iPA it with any tool you prefer.
+You can compile it yourself or either download the .iPA from the releases tab.
+Install the .iPA it with any tool you prefer.
 TrollStore, AltStore, Sideloadly, any tool.

 # Thanks to
 https://cataas.com/ and https://stackoverflow.com. :)